eirvine94/tb_fc_engineering_manuscript/README.md

 # Fc-engineered antibodies leverage neutrophils to drive control of Mycobacterium tuberculosis

 This repository contains custom scripts for analysis described in Irvine...Fortune.
-Nature Microbiology 2024.
+XXXXX 2024.

 BioRxiv: